SCUBA PLUS offers Entry-level courses certified worldwide, Specialty courses and Professional-level courses.

 Our Equipment Rental Department is well aided with high quality diving equipment that is maintained regularly by our specialized Technicians and well stocked.

 If you’ve always wanted to take scuba diving lessons, experience unparalleled adventure and see the world beneath the waves, this is where it starts.
 Get your scuba diving certification with the PADI/SDI Open Water Scuba Diver course – the world’s most popular and widely recognized scuba course.
 Millions of people have learned to scuba dive and gone on to discover the wonders of the aquatic world through this course.

 To enroll in a PADI Open Water Diver course (or Junior Open Water Diver course), you must be 10 years old or older.
 You need adequate swimming skills and need to be in good physical health.
 No prior experience with scuba diving is required.BOOK NOW

 ADVANCED OPEN WATER DIVER

-It’s designed to advance your diving, so you can start right after earning your PADI Open Water Diver certification.
+It’s designed to advance your diving, so you can start right after earning your PADI/SDI Open Water Scuba Diver certification.
 The course helps build confidence and expand your scuba skills through different Adventure Dives.
-You try out different specialties while gaining experience under the supervision of your PADI Instructor.
+You try out different specialties while gaining experience under the supervision of your PADI/SDI Instructor.
 You log dives and develop capabilities as you find new ways to have fun scuba diving.